 \section{Conclusion}

 Gravitational anomalies in 1+1 dimensions have played a ubiquitous role in physics.
-Besides producing surprising connections between physics and mathematics, they have been used extensively to understand the Hawking effect in black holes\cite{iso, rbanerjee, fulling} or the thermal Hall effect in topological insulators\cite{stone}.
+Besides producing surprising connections between physics and mathematics, they have been used extensively to understand the Hawking effect in black holes\cite{kulkarni, 2008 ,iso, rbanerjee, fulling} or the thermal Hall effect in topological insulators\cite{stone}.
 Very recently their influence in hydrodynamics has generated considerable interest\cite{arxiv:1203, jain, superfluid, wesszumino, valle, cones}.
 The two dimensional example, in particular, is somewhat unique, because of its special features.

 In this paper we have developed a new formulation for two dimensional chiral hydrodynamics with anomalies.
 The special characteristics of both chirality and two dimensions have been taken into account.
 While the specific nature of two dimensions ensures that the formulation yields exact results, chirality puts additional restrictions on the structure of the constitutive relations.
 These restrictions are algebraic in nature and are thus valid even for an ideal(chiral) fluid.
 We have explicitly given the form for the constitutive relation(see \ref{mufin}) for an ideal(chiral) fluid.
 This new structure helps to understand the eventual nature of the constitutive relation for quantum chiral hydrodynamics.
 At the quantum level, chirality implies the presence of both diffeomorphism and conformal(trace) anomalies.
-It was reassuring to note that the constitutive relation (\ref{CT}) for quantum chiral hydrodynamics, which was the central result of the paper, was compatible with both types of anomalies as well as the algebraic restriction imposed by chirality in two dimensions.
+It was reassuring to note that the constitutive relation (\ref{CT}) for quantum chiral hydrodynamics was compatible with both types of anomalies as well as the algebraic restriction imposed by chirality in two dimensions.